If you’re a car owner, you know you need to get an oil change on a regular basis.

 Remember, the oil filter removes grit and grime from your oil, making it an essential part of your car’s engine operations.

-The good news is, oil filters are relatively inexpensive, so you can protect your car from engine wear (expensive damage) in the future.
+The good news is, oil filters are relatively inexpensive, so you can protect your car from engine wear (and expensive damage) in the future.

 And whether you want to go for an oil filter replacement, motor oil change, or just need help because you’re unsure when to get the fuel filter replaced, feel free to contact RepairSmith.